How To Use Digital Watauga

 * The resulting collection page is the landing page for that collection.
 Each landing page usually shows the name of the collection, a brief description of the collection, and some basic metadata about the collection.
 In some cases, a finding aid (as a PDF) will be linked to the collection description.

 * This landing page also shows a maximum of ten sample items from the collection, but in most cases there are many more items to explore.
-To access all items in the collection, scroll down past the description of the collection to the link that begins with the hyperlinked words “Items in the [Collection Name] Collection,” which should be located immediately above the first sample item on that page, then click on the link.
+To access all items in the collection, scroll down past the description of the collection and the first ten items to the TINY link that begins with the hyperlinked words “View all ## items,” which should be located immediately below the last sample item on that page, then click on the link.

 * The resulting page will have the words “Browse Items (## Total)” at the top.
 From this point, you can either browse through the items directly or use the tabs at the top of the page “browse by tag” (tags are search terms entered into a database by Digital Watauga) or “search items” (this search feature is less sensitive and will pull all items featuring the word(s) you search for).
 See the information below for tips on searching.
 If you choose to browse through the items directly, please note that they are listed ten to a page in reverse order of when they were added (most recently added are at the top).